dsobral/ADER/material/complex/tutorial1.md

 library("DESeq2")
 ```

 Then, we prepare a special structure to tell *DESeq2* what samples we are going to analyse (our sample table), and what comparison we are goind to make.
-Here we use the `condition` column (C1 or C2) as the experimental variable.
+By setting the `design`argument to `~ condition`, we are specifying that column as the experimental variable (C1 or C2).

 ```r